rockysx27/AirlineTycoon/README.md

 * Arrow key navigation for many different menus

 Employees:
-* Fix problem where no competent personal can be found in long running games
 * More pilots/attendants available for hire
 * Slightly increase competence of randomly generated employees
 * Generate randomized advisors as well